 (from Boing Boing, “Origins of Cyberspace auction: brainiac memories“)

 Also see previous post Sci-fi Saturday fun in the theater room.

 For once, I spent birthday cash on a specific fun item: the new Raspberry Pi 3.
 The Pi with clear case and power supply cost $50.

 Two Kingston Digital 8GB microSDHC Class 10 UHS-I microSD cards: $11 total

 Logitech MK270 Wireless USB Keyboard/Mouse Combo: $20 (already had one to use with the hacked Wii)

-As much fun as I have with the Pi, I must admit you can now accomplish almost everything it does for home theater with a Roku and/or Chromecast device.
+As much fun as I have with the Pi, I must admit that a Roku/Chromecast/Apple TV/Fire TV-type device can do almost everything it can do for home theater.

 But the Pi still does a few unique things for me: